djhohnstein/SharpChromium/README.md

-# SharpChrome
+# SharpChromium

 ## Introduction

-SharpChrome is a .NET 4.0+ CLR project to retrieve data from Google Chrome.
+SharpChromium is a .NET 4.0+ CLR project to retrieve data from Google Chrome, Microsoft Edge, and Microsoft Edge Beta.
 Currently, it can extract:

 - Cookies (in JSON format)
 - History (with associated cookies for each history item)
 - Saved Logins

 Note: All cookies returned are in JSON format.
-If you have the extension "Cookie Editor" installed, you can simply copy and paste into the "Import" seciton of this browser addon to ride the extraction session.
+If you have the extension [Cookie Editor](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) installed, you can simply copy and paste into the "Import" seciton of this browser addon to ride the extracted session.

 ## Advantages

 This rewrite has several advantages to previous implementations, which include:

 - No Type compilation or reflection required
-- Cookies are displayed in JSON format, for easy importing into ~EditThisCookie~ Cookie Manager.
+- Cookies are displayed in JSON format, for easy importing into [Cookie Editor](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm).
 - No downloading SQLite assemblies from remote resources.
+- Supports major Chromium browsers (but extendable to others)

 ## Usage

 ```
 Usage:
-    .\SharpChrome.exe arg0 [arg1 arg2 ...]
+    .\SharpChromium.exe arg0 [arg1 arg2 ...]

 Arguments:
-    all       - Retrieve all Chrome Bookmarks, History, Cookies and Logins.
+    all       - Retrieve all Chromium Cookies, History and Logins.
     full      - The same as 'all'
     logins    - Retrieve all saved credentials that have non-empty passwords.
     history   - Retrieve user's history with a count of each time the URL was
                 visited, along with cookies matching those items.
-    cookies [domain1.com domain2.com] - Retrieve the user'scookies in JSON format.
+    cookies [domain1.com domain2.com] - Retrieve the user's cookies in JSON format.
                                         If domains are passed, then return only
                                         cookies matching those domains.
+Otherwise,
+                                        all cookies are saved into a temp file of
+                                        the format ""%TEMP%\$browser-cookies.json""
 ```

 ## Examples

 Retrieve cookies associated with Google Docs and Github
 ```
-.\SharpChrome.exe cookies docs.google.com github.com
+.\SharpChromium.exe cookies docs.google.com github.com
 ```
 ![cookies](images/cookies.png)

 Retrieve history items and their associated cookies.
 ```
-.\SharpChrome.exe history
+.\SharpChromium.exe history
 ```
 ![history](images/history_item.png)

 Retrieve saved logins (Note: Only displays those with non-empty passwords):
 ```
-.\SharpChrome.exe logins
+.\SharpChromium.exe logins
 ```
 ![logins](images/logins.png)